Specialism

 What is brownfield land?

-This question is much less simple than you might think.
+This question isn’t as simple as you’d think.
 The Cambridge English Dictionary defines brownfield as: ‘an area of land in a town or city that was previously used for industry and where new buildings can be built’.
-That’s also what the US and many other governments mean by brownfield sites, and often how people use it in the UK, too.
+That’s also what the US and many other governments mean by brownfield sites, and is often how people use it in the UK, too.

 So we’re all talking about the same thing, right?
 Then you look up ‘brownfield land’ in the glossary to the National Planning Policy Framework and it says: ‘See previously developed land’.

 And the definition of ‘previously developed land’ in the NPPF begins simply: ‘Land which is or was occupied by a permanent structure’.
-From which you could end up thinking that most of the land in every English city, town and village counts as brownfield.
+From this you could end up thinking that most of the land in every English city, town, and village counts as brownfield.

 Strangely, it goes on to exclude: ‘land that has been developed for minerals extraction or waste disposal by landfill, where provision for restoration has been made through development management procedures’, which sounds a lot like what the US government means by brownfield sites.